-- Events held in College housing must be registered with and approved by the Office of Residence Life.
+- Events held in College housing must be registered with and approved by the Office of Residence Life or the Office of Graduate Studies.
 Events held in non-residential campus buildings must be registered with and approved by the Office of Student Activities and/or the Office of the Dean of Students.
 Events held outdoors must be approved by the President’s Cabinet in addition to the Office of Student Activities and/or the Office of the Dean of Students.

 - A permit shall be obtained from the local district ABC office.

 - There must be a non-alcohol theme for the event.

 - Individuals sponsoring and conducting the event must implement precautionary measures to ensure that alcoholic beverages are not accessible or served to persons under age 21 or to persons who appear to be intoxicated.

 - Direct access to and consumption of alcoholic beverages is permitted only within the approved area designated for the event.

 - Non-alcoholic beverages must be available at the same places as alcoholic beverages and featured as prominently as alcoholic beverages.

 - A reasonable portion of the budget for the event shall be designated for purchase of food items.

 - No social event may include any form of “drinking contest” in its activities or promotion.